CryptoBureau01/vana-Node/README.md

   ```

  ## Note :
-     - This script is designed to automate the setup and deployment process for running a Vana validator.
-It handles everything from updating the system, installing necessary tools, setting up Python, Git, and Node.js environments, to deploying Moksha DLP smart contracts.
-Below is a step-by-step explanation of how the script works:

   - **Function Definitions :**
       - `print_info`: Prints messages in green to provide informative updates to the user.